UalaceCafe/log_redux/README.md

 The following arguments must be named:
 - `color`: Whether the logger should colorize the output using ANSI color codes.
 Defaults to `true`.
 - `timestamp`: Whether the logger should add a timestamp to the output.
 Defaults to `true`.
-- `filename`: Whether the logger should add the name of the file from which the log was generated.
+- `filename`: Whether the logger should add the name and the line number of the file from which the log was generated.
 Defaults to `true`.
 - `track`: Whether to keep track internally of all logs emitted.
 Defaults to `false`.

 For example: